craftercms/docs/source/reference/project-tools/index.rst

 |

-See :ref:`newIa-studio-logging` for some more information on viewing logs.
+See :ref:`studio-logging` for some more information on viewing logs.

 ^^^^^^^^^^^^^^^
 Workflow States